balanced/balanced.github.com/_posts/2014-01-06-the-ledger.md

         return inject
 {% endhighlight %}

-The Ledger class provides a few additional methods; `transfer`, `eject`, `debit`, and `credit` which are used depending on where the funds are coming from or going to.
+The Ledger class provides a few additional methods: `transfer`, `eject`, `debit`, and `credit` which are used depending on where the funds are coming from or going to.
 A simplistic view of the flow of funds through balanced for a Card debit which is transfered to a Bank account via a credit is `card.inject` -> `card.debit` -> `bank_account.credit` -> `bank_account.eject`.
 This is simplified because it skips the debit and credit operations on the Marketplace's escrow account.
-Inject and eject entries are single sided, where credit and debit are double sided operations (e.g. for every debit there will be a corresponding credit to another Funding Instrument).
+Inject and eject entries are single-sided, where credit and debit are double-sided operations (e.g. for every debit there will be a corresponding credit to another Funding Instrument).

 The corresponding code to initiate this flow of funds using our [ruby client](https://github.com/balanced/balanced-ruby) would be: